asuraST/Self/README.md

 ![Hello](https://c.tenor.com/HfyIBi5IF3AAAAAM/hello.gif)
 - Hello, I’m Archana
-- 👀Currently, I am doing my Masters in Computer Science in UNC Charlotte with a concentration in Information Security and Privacy.
+- 👀Currently, I am a Grad student in UNC Charlotte in the department of Computer Science with a concentration in Information Security and Privacy.
-- Prior to my masters, I was working as a programmer in Tata Consultancy Services, India.
+- I am working towards my Security+ Certification (MY First cert in this AREA!) :P

 <!---